motorcycle destinations

 End: Alburgh

 Traveling close to the national border between Canada and the United States, you will head westward on Vermont Route 105.
 Shortly after embarking from Bloomfield, you will come across Brighton State Park and Island Pond.
-As you temporarily divert onto Vermont Route 5A and U.S. Route 5, you will come in close proximity to Lake Salem, Lake Derby, and Clyde Pond.
+As you temporarily divert onto Vermont Route 5A and U.S. Route 5, you will come close to Lake Salem, Lake Derby, and Clyde Pond.

 Riding back onto Vermont Route 105, you will travel in between Lake Memphremagog and South Bay.
 After passing North Troy, you will encounter Jay Branch Gorge and Caleton Mountain.
 After you have passed the halfway point, you will travel parallel to the Missisquoi River.